 Travel videos on the other hand, especially those of the extreme-cinematic variety, are just way cool and hold on to their relevancy for a long time, but cost much more in invested time and money to create (equip, travel, etc.).
-While this style of vlogging attracts a lot of views, subscribers, and subsequent advertisers, it requires more work and hustle (and capital) than a typical full-time job (something I am not interested in!)
+While this style of vlogging attracts lots of views, subscribers (and subsequent advertisers), it requires more work and hustle (and capital) than a typical full-time job (something I am not interested in!)

 Should I Vlog or Blog or…?

 Meanwhile, back to my conundrum (remember the dilemma?).
 Because I realize that I enjoy blogging and vlogging equally well, I’ve decided to NOT let one take priority over the other.
 If I concentrated more on making videos, it would definitely be at the expense of my blog (and visa versa), and I just cannot let that happen.
 I enjoy expressing my thoughts and feelings in writing too much and besides, my blog has had a consistent and dedicated viewership for over 7 years now.
 If I’m buried in video editing, it can be several weeks between blog posts, maybe longer.
 On the other hand, I’m not much of an on-camera person, as many of my subscribers have probably already realized.
-I’m just not one for doing those “talking-head” videos (like the Philippines vlogger from California that offers relationship advice videos and who can’t seem to stay in a relationship himself.)
+I’m just not one for doing those “talking-head” videos (like that Philippines vlogger from California that offers relationship advice videos when he can’t seem to stay in a relationship himself.)
 At one time I thought of recruiting actors for my videos, but almost all family members have declined that offer of steady employment with little or no pay (perks, but no pay!)
-It’s like pulling teeth even to get my wife Teri to make a simple cameo appearance.
-The window of opportunity for that happening is like squeezing a fat man through a tiny, non-operating porthole.
+I am successful at times getting my wife Teri to make a simple cameo appearance, but the chances of that happening on a regular basis is like squeezing a fat man through a tiny, non-functioning porthole.

-Like this post?
+Like this blog?
 Please “SHARE” and help me reach more subscribers.

 Would you consider buying me a cup of coffee?
 Your donations are what helps keep this site going!